Weighted Combinatorial Laplacian and its Application to Coverage Repair in Sensor Networks: Introduction and Related Work

-On the other hand, in a branch of mathematics called algebraic topology, we can apply to a graph (or more generally a simplicial complex) what is called homology theory, and for each non-negative integer $n$, we are able to measure the $n$-dimensional holes in the graphs (or the simplicial complexes) by computing their $n$th homology.
-Figure \ref{fig:illustration of holes} informally illustrates the idea of $n$-dimensional holes in a simplicial complex for small $n$.
-The important thing to note here is that the disconnectedness of a graph (or a simplicial complex) is regarded as a 0-dimensional hole in the homology theory, as the disconnectedness is measured completely by the 0th homology.
-Hence, weighted graph Laplacian operator discussed above is essentially measuring the "almost 0-dimensional holes" in the graph.
-Our purpose of this paper is to developing an analogue of weighted graph Laplacian for each dimension $n$ so that we can capture the "almost $n$-dimensional holes" in a simplicial complex.
+note here is that the disconnectedness of a graph (or a simplicial complex) is regarded as a 0-dimensional hole in the homology theory, as the disconnectedness is measured completely by the 0th homology.
+Hence, weighted graph Laplacian operator discussed above is essentially measuring the ``almost 0-dimensional holes'' in the graph.
+Our purpose of this paper is to developing an analogue of weighted graph Laplacian for each dimension $n$ so that we can capture the ``almost $n$-dimensional holes'' in a simplicial complex.
 In this sense, the weighted graph Laplacian can be regarded as the 0th operator of our weighted combinatorial Laplacian operators.